Creative destruction is the phrase made famous by 20th-century economist Joseph Schumpeter.

 Schumpeter called creative destruction an “industrial mutation… that incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one.”

-Author shows creative destruction is not the same as incremental improvement.
-Argues that creative destruction is needed now in many areas as springboards for innovation.
+The author, Adam Gurri, shows creative destruction is not the same as incremental improvement and argues that creative destruction is needed now in many areas as springboards for innovation.

 (Added in 2018, In fact, systems are breaking down everywhere as are our expectations for trust in institutions that used to be reliable, accountable.
 The call for new thinking has been issued.
 Celebrate and use World Creativity and Innovation Day, April 21 and Week, April 15-21 to allow new thinking to emerge.)